SSWConsulting/SSW.Rules.Content/rules/creating-action-items/rule.md

 ---
 The aim of most meetings should be to come up with next steps.
 These should be shared with the intended recipient, as well as CCing all other attendees.

-It is a good idea to have a scribe who is drafting the action points during the meeting and **assigning them directly to those resposible for completing the tasks**.
+It is a good idea to have a scribe who is drafting the action points during the meeting and **assigning them directly to those responsible for completing the tasks**.
 If it's not already clear who the scribe is, say "Who will be the scribe?" at the beginning of any meeting.
 And now in Microsoft Teams, when in a meeting, the scribe can use the **Notes** tab to add details and list follow-up tasks during the meeting.

 ::: good
 ![Figure: Good example - Use the Notes tab during the meeting to track assignments](MicrosoftTeams-Meeting-Notes.jpeg)